Murgeye/teamspeak3-python-bot/README.md

 -rw-r--r-- 1 tsbot users 16K Nov 28 00:50 kickinactiveclients.log
 -rw-r--r-- 1 tsbot users 837 Nov 28 00:46 moduleloader.log
 ```

-Using the environment variable `LOG_LEVEL`, you can change the log level to get either more or less logging output.

 # Writing plugins